Dpolar96/Group-Text-Analytics-project-with-R/README.md

 ## Getting Started

 To get a local copy up and running follow these simple example steps.
+1. Line 16 and 17 must be updated to reflect a different topic of interest and connection to a different Mongo Database cluster (optional step)
-1. Line 52 and 83 must be updated to reflect local directory.
+2. Line 52 and 83 must be updated to reflect local directory.
-2. Usage of Tableau is specific to the case scenario and reflects the information obtained from the MongoDB sample based on Airbnb.
+3. Usage of Tableau is specific to the case scenario and reflects the information obtained from the MongoDB sample based on Airbnb.

 ### Prerequisites